TexAgg/snoopers-obfuscator/README.md

 `nohup perl obfuscate.pl 2>1 &`

+The rate of spidering can be scaled.
+To run five times slower just add "5" as an argument,

+`nohup perl obfuscate.pl 5 2>1 &`

 The script runs in an infinite loop but it's possible it could encounter an error and stop, so you may want to write a shell script & cron job to ensure it keeps running like,

 `while true ; do perl obfuscate.pl 2>1 ; done`